 As an innovative producer of plant extracts, Botanica is continuously expanding its range of products.
 A vast pool of interesting plants is available for use in cosmetics.
 We process these plants further in a way that preserves their beneficial properties and we have a range of extraction methods at our disposal for doing this.

 Plant extracts as natural products are multi-component mixtures and contain a range of substances.
-To date, little research has been carried out in the botanical world regarding the actual substances that plants contain.
-We already know of the primary marker compounds or substance groups in some plants.
-From this knowledge, Botanica has developed the Extractive® range of plant extracts, in each of which a substance group or marker compound is guaranteed, measured by effect (antioxidant potential, colour etc.).
+We already know of the primary marker compounds or substance groups in many plants.
+From this knowledge, Botanica has developed the Extractive® range of plant extracts, in which a minimum amount of typical marker compound is guaranteed, measured by effect (antioxidant potential, colour etc.).

 - Higher substance concentration